 Members are not expected to be available for every callout, but need to have a realistic expectation of being able to attend a reasonable proportion.

 How can I become a search dog handler?

 To become a dog handler, you need to first successfully complete the initial 4 month training course, and qualify as a search technician.
 Your dog will also need to be assessed for suitability.
 Training a dog can take up to 2 years and then you and the dog have to pass 3 assessments to become operational.
 This training will be in addition to your standard SAR tech training, and is a very significant additional commitment.

 I don’t think that I am fit enough to go scrambling through the undergrowth, can I still help?

 If you are considering joining the team you should be honest with yourself and consider whether you are fit enough to be an active searcher.
 You do not need to be super fit to get involved, but must be able to walk 5 miles in 2 hours over a variety of terrain.
 If you are concerned and would like advice please ask.

-If you think searching is not for you but would still like to help, we offer non-operational membership as we always need help with fundraising, administration, etc.
+If you think searching is not for you but would still like to help, we offer support membership as we always need help with fundraising, administration, etc.

 How far can I progress in the organisation?